RenderKit/ospray/doc/api.md

   float      innerRadius                     0 in combination with
                                                `radius` turns the disk
                                                into a ring

-  float[]    intensityDistribution             luminous intensity distribution
-                                               for photometric lights; can be 2D
-                                               for asymmetric illumination;
-                                               values are assumed to be
-                                               uniformly distributed

-  vec3f      c0                                orientation, i.e., direction of
-                                               the C0-(half)plane (only needed
-                                               if illumination via
-                                               `intensityDistribution` is
-                                               asymmetric)
   ---------- --------------------- ----------- ---------------------------------
   : Special parameters accepted by the spotlight.